zachsaw/MPDN_Extensions/README.md

 Follow these simple steps:

-1. Copy any compatible version of MPDN (any edition is fine) into the `MPDN` folder.
+1. Copy any compatible version of MPDN (AnyCPU edition) into the `MPDN` folder.
     * The VS solution runs `MPDN\MediaPlayerDotNet.exe` when you start a debug session.
 1. Open `Mpdn.Extensions.sln`
 1. Rebuild the solution